camerond/stagehand/README.markdown

 $(document.body).stagehand({
   afterChange: function($actors_on, $actors_off) {
     // $actors_on is the set of actors that just got toggled on by this scene change
-    // $actors_off is the set of actors that just got toggled on by this scene change }
+    // $actors_off is the set of actors that just got toggled off by this scene change }
 });
 ```